shanptom/G.O.P.I.C.A/docs/user_guide.md

 ---

-## 6. Running MetaPiX Locally
+## 6. Running GOPICA Locally

-For optimal performance with large datasets, run MetaPiX on your local machine.
+For optimal performance with large datasets, run GOPICA on your local machine.

 ### Prerequisites